-Trainers (facilitators, instructors) organize and facilitate workshops, educate students, collect feedback from them, etc. Trainers in Workshop Butler have full-featured accounts allowing them to manage and promote their workshops effectively.
+Trainers (facilitators, instructors) create and facilitate events, educate attendees, collect feedback from them, etc. Trainers in Workshop Butler have full-featured accounts allowing them to manage and promote their events effectively.

 What is the difference?

-Licensed Trainer Accounts on the other hand, are created by coordinators of certification bodies only.
+Licensed trainer accounts are created by coordinators of certification brands.

-Licenses are obviously needed only by licensed trainers as well.
-This section contains information about active licenses.
+- Licenses section that contains information about active licenses.

-- list of languages and list of countries.
-These parameters are only used by licensed trainers, if a certification body has a website integration.
+- List of languages and list of countries.
+These parameters are only used by licensed trainers if a certification brand has a website integration.
 Visitors of the website could filter licensed trainers by languages and countries.